 2012 – Czech Serenades

-With this new record labeled Fidelio, Appassionata continues its interpretation of the Czech romantic repertoire.
+Appassionata continues its interpretation of the Czech romantic repertoire with the new record label, Fidelio.
 This disc brings the Serenade in E major Dvorák, intimate, poetic and rich in melodic invention, and the Serenade in E flat major by Josef Suk, luminous and lively.
-Dvorak’s Nocturne is evoking as much Wagner through its dark colors as Beethoven and Brahms, concluding this new record.
+Dvorak’s Nocturne is evokes as much Wagner through its dark colors as Beethoven and Brahms, concluding this new recording.Buy now

 2010 – Magnum Opus - 21st Century Trumpet Concerto